 When it was time for me to choose where to go to university, I looked for a program that would best suit my interests.
 I knew I wanted to study philosophy and psychology, but of themselves, I found those disciplines lacklustre.
 I found out about the COGS program at UBC and was immediately hooked.

 COGS combines elements of psychology, philosophy, computer science, and linguistics.
-The easiest pitch for its focus is to say that it reflects on the impacts – cultural, scientific, economic – of artificial intelligence.
+The easiest pitch for its focus is to say that it reflects on the impacts – cultural, scientific, and economic – of artificial intelligence.

 More to the point, COGS attempts to create connections between its four core disciplines and attempts to find solutions to the issues that arise from innovation.
 New technology, be it AR, VR, deepfakes, AI, and automation at large, all have an impact that needs to be mitigated.
 By focusing on the bigger picture, COGS students are able to navigate the complex and interdisciplinary issues that come from rising technology.

 After graduating with a bachelor’s in COGS with a focus on philosophy and informal logic, I wasn’t sure what direction I wanted to go in.
 I didn’t have the technical skills to code and didn’t want to spend more time in psychology labs.
-That’s when I decided to pursue a related field, but one that would be relevant in the current job market.
+That’s when I decided to pursue a related field.

-Since 2020, I’ve been enrolled in the Digital Strategy & Communications Management certificate program at the University of Toronto.
-The timing was perfect as COVID-19 forced classes to take place in a virtual environment and the program focuses entirely on virtual community management and social media.
+In 2020, I enrolled in the Digital Strategy & Communications Management certificate program at the University of Toronto.
+The timing was perfect as COVID-19 forced classes to take place in a virtual environment and the program focused entirely on virtual community management and social media.

 There’s a lot to be said for the power of digital communities, and if it’s possible to create healthy, inclusive, and thriving digital environments, I’d like to be a part of that.

 I believe in lifelong learning, and I hope that my steps to go back to school after my degree are an indication of what I’ll be able to achieve during my life.
 I’d love to continue studying and deepening my knowledge of the topics I’ve studied in the past.